IT firm moves to ease cloud transition for Nigerian SMEs - Vanguard News

 He said: “We found out that some of the big enterprises are struggling to adopt the newest technology.
 However, we understand that change is difficult, and learning new technology can be overwhelming.

-“Virtualization and cloud computing is the process of facilitating data center infrastructure into scalable infrastructure.
+“Virtualization and cloud computing is the process of facilitating data centre infrastructure into scalable infrastructure.
 Our staff hand holds the operation of transitioning your IT infrastructure into a virtualized and cloud environment.

 “By simplifying our client infrastructure, we make it easy to scale.
 We help our client set up a private cloud on-premises with the best virtualization and cloud solutions.
 We also make the transition into the cloud seamlessly.